 How can you help someone you can’t even understand?
 When it started becoming apparent that my son’s condition was autism, I was somehow lost in ‘Holland’, so to speak.

-One of the first books that gave me an eye view of what’s ‘inside’ a person with autism is Dr. Temple Grandin’s book “Thinking in Pictures”, a second-hand book we bought online a few years ago.
+One of the first books that gave me an eye view of what’s ‘inside’ a person with autism is Dr. Temple Grandin’s book “Thinking in Pictures”, a preloved book we bought online a few years ago.

 It was one thing to read about autism facts and completely another thing to learn these facts first-hand from someone who actually has autism and one who’s already an adult.